Do you sit down for meditation and wonder if you’re doing it right? Learn all about the universal meditation posture here.

 Third Point of Posture: Resting Your Hands

 The simplest thing to do with your hands is to rest them on your lap.
 You can drop your hands at your sides and pick them up at the elbow then drop them palms down on your thighs.
 This is a natural axis point on which to rest them, providing better support for your upright spine.
+In his new book The Relaxed Mind, Kilung Rinpoche mentions that sitting with your palms down tends to relax the flow of energy throughout your body.

 Alternatively, you can place your right hand on top of your left with your thumbs very lightly touching, resting them on your lap at your navel.
 Kilung Rinpoche has remarked that this creates more heat and energy in the body, which can be useful if you are feeling sleepy.
 Symbolically, the left hand represents wisdom and the right compassion.
-In this gesture, you are bringing the two together.
+In this gesture you are bringing the two together.

 Fourth Point of Posture: Relaxing the Shoulders